 Suboxone was developed as an alternative to methadone to ease the severe symptoms of opioid withdrawal and help with ongoing cravings.
 If an individual has a strong desire to stop taking opioids but has intense cravings, they are likely a candidate for a Suboxone program.

 What Is Suboxone?

 Yes, Suboxone is an opioid because it attaches to opioid receptors in the brain, but it does not fully activate them.
-Suboxone is in a different category than opioids like oxycodone or heroin since it is only a partial opioid.
+Suboxone is safer than other opioids like oxycodone or heroin since it is only a partial opioid agonist.